THE MCKADES OF TEXAS, BOOK ONE

 ~ B&M Review Gazette

-Kellan Anderson is in hillbilly hell—or at least that’s what it feels like.
-But after escaping the clutches her abusive ex, she’ll do anything to ensure he doesn't find her—even if it means trading in her high heels for boots and putting up with a sexy, hot-tempered cowboy determined to be a certified pain in her rear.
+All Kellan Anderson needs is a lucky break.
+Running for her life with an abusive ex-boyfriend hot on her trail, she’ll do anything to ensure he doesn't find her—even trade in her stilettos for boots and put up with a sexy, hot-tempered cowboy determined to be a certified pain in her rear.

-Rancher Zane McKade is convinced all women are nothing but trouble, especially Kellan.
-Her sweet smile may have the rest of the town fooled, but he's not buying it or out to play nice.
-But the more time they spend butting heads, the more an undeniable attraction grows.
-As their hostility fades, will they push past their differences to give in to the slow-burning desire neither can deny?
-Or will the secrets of Kellan's past rip them apart?
+Zane McKade is convinced all women are nothing but trouble, especially Kellan.
+Her sweet smile may have the rest of the town fooled, but he's not buying it.
+Still, something about this beautiful stranger entices him—and the more they butt heads, the more an undeniable attraction flares between them.
+But can they set aside their differences to give in to the slow-burning desire neither can deny?
+Or will the secrets of Kellan's past never give them a chance?

 Kellan saw the man coming her way and a nervous feeling began to grow in the pit of her stomach.
 She hadn’t noticed it when he rode up, but he was incredibly good looking.
 The man had to be a least six two, with long muscular legs leading up to narrow hips that angled into a very masculine upper body.
 He looked like an athlete.
 He looked…solid.
 And although his pale blue shirt was soaked with sweat, it somehow added to his overall appeal.
 He stopped at her table and glared at her.
 Only then did she realize that this man was not coming over for friendly chit-chat and her mood shifted.